dweb0/ng-rust-wasm-webworker/README.md

 * rust wasm (wasm_bindgen)
 * Web workers (using comlink)

 Check out [this awesome guide](https://medium.com/lacolaco-blog/enjoyable-webworkers-in-angular-41cfeb0e6519) for how to use comlink with Angular.

-My implementation of loading wasm_bindgen in the worker class: [wasm-worker.ts](src/app/worker/wasm-worker.ts)
+For my implementation, see the [worker folder](src/app/worker/)

 ## Some notes